Europe in transition: The future of logistics centers

 - Japan is already working on the future of tomorrow

-Like Amazon does
+How Amazon does it

 More about it here: